sdernley/iOSTextFieldHandler/README.md

 iOSTextFieldHandler
 ===================

 Handle UITextFields in iOS.
 Unhide TextFields and submit buttons from behind keyboard when using a ScrollView.
-Add inner padding to UITextField elements.
+Add inner padding to TextField elements.
 Generally, just make your forms more usuable.

 Copy iOSTextFieldHandler.h & iOSTextFieldHandler.m into your project to use.